My name is Lizzie, thank you for visiting my blog.

 Some of the recipes I’ll share will have been inspired by and adapted from books (I have a vast collection of cook books)!
 Where this is the case I will always credit the original author.
 Other recipes are all mine, but I’ll only post a recipe once my husband and I have tried and tested it.

-I don’t intend to post all the time, but aim to post at least once or twice a month – I hope you enjoy reading my recipes and are inspired to try them out too.
+I don’t intend to post all the time, but I will post as and when I can – I hope you enjoy reading my recipes and are inspired to try them out too.